Vipul9797/HR-Data-Analytics/README.md

 Employee Satisfaction Analysis: It visualizes the relationship between job satisfaction and environment satisfaction, and between job satisfaction and work-life balance.

-Visualization of: Relationship between Job Satisfaction and Work-Life Balance
+Visualization of: Relationship between Job Satisfaction and Work-Life Balance,

 Employee Satisfaction Analysis,
-Relationship between Job Satisfaction and Environment Satisfaction
+Relationship between Job Satisfaction and Environment Satisfaction.

-Predictive Analysis: Using Logistic Regression for this model for the categorical variables
+Predictive Analysis: Using Logistic Regression for this model for the categorical variables.